 Practice overview

-Outside of pursuing a legal career, Thomas is an avid volunteer.
-In particular, he is an Emergency Responder and member of the Medical Response Team in St John Ambulance.
-He was presented with an Honorary Liberty of the Old Metropolitan Borough of Southwark by the Mayor of Southwark for his services to the local community in May 2025.
+Alongside pursuing a career at the Bar, Thomas has operational experience in pre-hospital medical environments as an Emergency Responder and member of Medical Response Team with St John Ambulance.
+In recognition of his service, he was awarded the Honorary Liberty of the Old Metropolitan Borough of Southwark by the Mayor of Southwark in May 2025.

 CSR & pro bono